lesandie/python-outliers/README.md

-# Sparta commodities data test
+# Detect and plot outliers using Python

 ## Data Exercise